-We are a family owned and operated restaurant, located in Huntington, WV.
+We are a family owned restaurant located in Huntington, WV.
 We specialize in authentic wood fired pizza, homemade pasta, and seasonal specialties.

-Everything we serve at La Famiglia is either made from scratch daily -- or imported from Italy to ensure we are serving the highest quality product possible.
+Everything we serve at La Famiglia is either made from scratch or imported directly from Italy to ensure that we are serving the highest quality product possible.

 Fresh pasta, made with imported Italian flour and water.
 (Preparation: Add pasta to salted, boiling water -- cook for 2-3 minutes before draining and finishing...View full product details

 Fresh lettuce with chopped tomato-onion-basil salad, pecorino cheese, crouton, and your choice of dressing (served per person - please select the number of portions you...View full product details

 Spicy spaghetti sauce spice -- made with garlic, parsley, tomato, and Calabrian chili peppers.
 Perfect for making quick and delicious pasta saucesView full product details

 "Grandmas' Giardinera" --Classic Italian antipasti of spicy pickled vegetables like cauliflower, celery, peppers, and carrots.
 Great as a topping to sandwiches, pizza, or bruschettaView full product details